-How to Write the University of North Carolina – Chapel Hill’s 2016-2017 Essay
+How to Write the University of North Carolina at Chapel Hill Essay 2016-2017

 Greek life is also a significant presence at UNC.
-Over 3,000 students are members of the UNC fraternities and sororities.
-The organizations have over 150 years of history at UNC, and the university claims that “Greek Life at Carolina eliminates the stereotypical notions of sororities and fraternities.
+Over 3,000 students are members of its fraternities and sororities.
+The organizations have over 150 years of history, and the university claims that “Greek Life at Carolina eliminates the stereotypical notions of sororities and fraternities.
 The Greek community is as diverse as the student population itself.”

 In addition to the essay you provided with your Common Application, please choose two of the prompts below and respond to each in an essay of 200-250 words.